Shida18719/heritage-housing-issue/README.md

 - We knew that a Supervised Regressor Model would be suitable for predicting the **Sale Price** of the houses.
 Since our **target** variable is a continous number.
 - Our ideal outcome is to allow our client to discover the correlation between various house attributes and sale price.
 - Also, to be able predict house sale prices of her four inherited houses and any other houses using a dashboard user inteface, in order to maximise sales for her inherited properties.
-- Having a dashboard that meets the business requirements, where the client is able to view a display of the study showing the correlation between various house attributes and sale price and capability to predict the house sale price.
+- Having a dashboard that meets the business requirements, where the client is able to view a display of the study showing the correlation between relevance house attributes and sale price and capability to predict the house sale price.
 - The project have followed the **CRISP-DM**(CRoss Industry Standard Process for Data Mining) workflow and have carefully considered the following steps:
 - Understanding the requirements and objectives of our client.
 - Collecting and understanding the datasets for processing.